vindioai/QVBlock/README.md

 ### 📜 License

-Quantum Vision Theory in Deep Learning for Object Recognition is licensed under the **AGPL-3.0** license for research and non-commercial use.
+Quantum Vision Theory in Deep Learning is licensed under the **AGPL-3.0** license for research and non-commercial use.
 You are free to use, modify, and share the code and models under the terms of the AGPL-3.0 license.
 However, if you create any derivative works or deploy them (including via a network service), you must release your modifications and the full source code under the same AGPL-3.0 license.